npct/pct-shiny/tutorial.md

 output: html_document
 ---

-This is a brief tutorial op how to use the Infrastructure Planning Tool hosted at: http://geo8.webarch.net/pct-shiny/master/
+This is a brief tutorial on how to use the Infrastructure Planning Tool hosted at: http://geo8.webarch.net/pct-shiny/master/

 There are a few controls which are always visible, which are:

-* Scenaio
+* Scenario
       * Base - Baseline Scenario
       * Gender equality
       * Go Dutch - Using the dutch scenario